marcduiker/building-a-resilient-workflow-with-durable-functions/labs/05_create_orchestration_client.md

 ### 1. Reference the Durable Functions extension

-In order to use the Durable Functions API you need a reference to this NuGet package:
+In order to use the Durable Functions API we need a reference to this NuGet package:

 `Microsoft.Azure.WebJobs.Extensions.DurableTask`